 Here is an imperfect proxy.
 It might also make sense to consider new business formation in certain sectors, e.g. technology.

-Here are some additional metrics I’d consider:
+Here are some additional metrics I would consider:

-This was in a way US-centric.
+This post was in a way US-centric.
 I believe developing a framework for global reporting might be even more important than driving accountability and focus on the national level.
 This is because so many countries are still lagging in terms of many of these metrics, but also in terms of governments’ accountability.
-Sustainable Development Goals are great but they focus more on the current problems and miss long-term opportunities.
+Sustainable Development Goals are great but they focus more on the current problems and may miss long-term opportunities.

 Beyond this, we should also consider system-level metrics in addition to national ones.
 For example, global mobility, international trade, global trust, and other ways to measure global collaboration.